LabSilver/Tutorials/Rosetta/README.md

 **Output: what we can find**

 **Input: what we need to start**
-A '.pdb' structure for the peptide-binding protein.
-The peptide should be placed as a separate chain near the anticipated binding site.
+**A '.pdb' structure for the peptide-binding protein.** The peptide should be placed as a separate chain near the anticipated binding site.
 It may be in the extended conformation.
 To obtain an extended peptide with the desired sequence, we can use the 'build' feature in pymol.
 Just enter the following command but substitute in your amino acid sequence:
 ~~~~
 for aa in "DCAHWLGELVWCT": cmd._alt(string.lower(aa))
 ~~~~

+Use 'File->Save Molecule...' in order to obtain the extended amino acid as a .pdb file.

+**A '.fasta file corresponding to the peptide.**

 ### Evaluating the energy cost of a point mutation